spellshift/realm/docs/_docs/user-guide/eldritch.md

 - `pivot` - Used to identify and move between systems.
 - `process` - Used to interact with processes on the system.
 - `sys` - General system capabilities can include loading libraries, or information about the current context.
+- `crypto` - Used to encrypt/decrypt or hash data.

 Functions fall into one of these five modules.
 This is done to improve clarity about function use.